Adhyuth18/DAA/Report.md

 ## Dijkstra's Algorithm

-Dijkstra's allows directed graphs, but not graphs with negative weights.
+Dijkstra's allows directed graphs, but not graphs with negative weights.The weights are considered since we are penalizing them.